alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 8

-Get the pod specification for an existing pod in YAML representation.
+Get the pod specification for an existing pod in YAML format.

 {{< detail-tag "Show Solution" >}}
 ```bash